apache/skywalking-java/docs/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

       `org.apache.skywalking.apm.agent.core.context.status.TestAnnotatedException`  | false |

 ## Recursive check
 Due to the wrapper nature of Java exceptions, sometimes users need recursive checking.
 Skywalking also supports it.
-Typically, we don't recommend setting this more than 10, which could cause a performance issue.
-Negative value and 0 would be ignored, which means all exceptions would make the span tagged in error status.

 ```
 statuscheck.max_recursive_depth=${SW_STATUSCHECK_MAX_RECURSIVE_DEPTH:1}
 ```

+According to the benchmark result, the exception check time is nearly proportional to the recursive depth being set.
+For each single check, it costs about ten of nanoseconds (~30 nanoseconds in the benchmark report, but may vary according to different hardware and platforms).

+Typically, we don't recommend setting this more than 10, which could cause a performance issue.
+Negative value and 0 would be ignored, which means all exceptions would make the span tagged in error status.